 The play is a sequel to Terriers, but can be watched as a standalone piece, it highlights issues surrounding absenteeism, knife crime and child exploitation (CE).

-We are currently taking bookings for our Autumn Tour 2019.
-Merseyside dates run from mid-September until October.
+We are currently taking bookings for 2021 Tour.
 For more details or if you are interested in booking Terriers for your school, community centre or youth venue, please email [email protected] or phone 0151 702 5892

 For more details about the show and the latest tour click here.